Hawaii State Subsidy Profile

 Honolulu, Hawaii 96813

-24. How is the subsidy program operated and funded in Hawaii?
+22. How is the adoption assistance program operated and funded in Hawaii?

-The program is state supervised/state administered.
-This means that both policy and eligibility decisions are made by personnel within the responsible state department at the state office.
+The program is state supervised/state administered, which means policy and eligibility decisions are made by personnel at the state Department of Human Services.

-The Hawaii ETV Program—You may be eligible for funding of up to $5,000 per year while you are in college or a vocational or technical training program!
+No, but the Hawaii Education and Training Vouchedr (ETC) program may provide education assistance.
+Through the ETV program, youth may be eligible for funding of up to $5,000 per year while they are in college or a vocational or technical training program!

-- You are in foster care or you were in foster care as a teenager and you are a US citizen or qualified non-citizen
+- They are in foster care or were in foster care as a teenager and are a US citizen or qualified non-citizen

-- You aged out of the foster care system at age 18 or were adopted from foster care with adoption finalization after your 16th birthday.
+- They aged out of the foster care system at age 18 or were adopted from foster care with adoption finalization after their 16th birthday.

-- You have been accepted into or are enrolled in a degree, certificate or other program at a college, university, technical or vocational school and you show progress towards that degree or certificate.
+- They have been accepted into or are enrolled in a degree, certificate or other program at a college, university, technical or vocational school and they show progress towards that degree or certificate.

-To find out more about the specific eligibility requirements for your state, contact your caseworker or:
+To find out more about the specific eligibility requirements for Hawaii, parents or youth can contact their caseworker or:

 Social Services Division